 Indonesia on Sunday released an Australian teen convicted of marijuana possession on the resort island of Bali after the boy spent two months in detention, a local prosecutor said.

 The sentence includes time already served so he is scheduled to be released on December 4, local prosecutors said Friday.

-He will leave Indonesia after this release and will be blacklisted from re-entering the nation for six months, Prosecutor Gusti Gede Putu Atmaja said.
+He will leave Indonesia and will be blacklisted from re-entering the nation for six months, prosecutor Gusti Gede Putu Atmaja said.

-The boy's attorney, Mohammad Rifan, said last month he hoped to avoid a prison sentence for his client and have him released to undergo drug rehabilitation.
+After the arrest, the boy’s attorney, Mohammad Rifan, said he had hoped to avoid a prison sentence and have him released to undergo drug rehabilitation.

 Indonesia’s drug laws are among the strictest in the world.
 But they have a provision, article 128, under which those arrested with small amounts of drugs can be released to rehabilitation if they can prove they are an addict.
 In the case of underage offenders, that requires a declaration from the youth’s parents, officials have said.

 A spokesman for Indonesia’s Ministry of Foreign Affairs said last month that the nation’s policy on drug offenses is clear.

 “I believe everybody should know by now that illegal drugs in Indonesia will face a really severe penalty,” Michael Tene said.